Roads in Azerbaijan: Overview

 Azerbaijan is an important country for international transit.
 The total length of the Azerbaijani road network is about 29,000 km, serving domestic cargo traffic and connecting to international highways.
 Because Azerbaijan's railway network is inadequate, roads provide the most important form of transport in the country.
 Highways are mostly in fair condition, but do not meet international standards for transit traffic.
 Smaller main and rural roads are in poor condition.
 All types of roads are undergoing rapid modernization with rehabilitation and extensions.
 For every 1,000 km2 of the national territory, there is 334 km of roads.
 In 2018, the Global Competitiveness Index ranked Azerbaijan 36th out of 137 countries for the quality (condition and extensiveness) of its road infrastructure.

 History

 The first modern paved roads in Azerbaijan were built in the 19th century when it was part of the Russian Empire.

 Road classification

 Motorways

 The most important class of highways is motorways.
 They are designated with the letter M.

 Azerbaijan has recently developed a network of multi-lane motorways, which are steadily being expanded.
 Especially around Baku, some of these roads are built to controlled-access highway standards.
-Most motorways have six lanes, whereas some in and near Baku may have up to eight.
+Most motorways have six lanes, whereas some in and near Baku have up to eight.
 In the cities, the motorways are illuminated.